tanersa/sharksJenkins/README.md

    Whenever you do upgrade, you dont change the container name and port no. All you change is **configuration**.
 Therefore, deploying first time would give us **_SUCCESS_!**.
 However, deploying second time would give **UNSTABLE** result because Jenkins is trying to build a container but a docker container aleardy exsits.
 Hence, we have to build more **modular** code!
 We need to fix this issue.
 Consequently, we have to build more DevOps tools and we need better Container Orhestration.
 Then, **Ansible** **(Configuration Management Tool)** comes into the picture.
 There is no master in Ansible where we can pull all configuration.
 We need to configure everything manually. **Ansible** also has hosts file which is called **'Inventory'** file. **Inventory** file contains target machine **Internet Protocols** (**IPs**).
 Inventory files would be found under **/etc/ansible** directory.

    From **Ansible**, we are going to ping these machines and do our deployment from  **Ansible** to all these target machines.
 Furthermore, another component of **Ansible** tool is **_Ansible Playbook_** file which is in yaml format. **Ansible Playbook** file is located under **/opt/docker/** directory.
 In this playbook file, we basically direct ansible to find the hosts file which is our inventory file for the deployment and do deployment to these target machines.
-Next lines in **_Ansible Playbook_**, ansible copy module should be used to give direction where webapp.war file will be copied from and where it should be placed to.
+Next lines in **_Ansible Playbook_**, ansible copy module should be used to give direction where **webapp.war** file will be copied from and where it should be placed to.

+   tasks:

+  - name: Copy file with owner and permissions ansible.builtin.copy:
+      src: /opt/docker/webapp.war
+      dest: /opt/docker
+      owner: ansadmin
+      group: ansadmin
+      mode: '0644'

+   Then all the necessary steps should be taken as below:

+   **_Stopping current container_**
+  - name: stop current running container
+    command: docker stop simple-devops-container
+    ignore_errors: yes

+   **_Removing stopped container_**
+  - name: remove stopped container
+    command: docker rm simple-devops-container
+    ignore_errors: yes

+   **_Removing docker image_**
+  - name: remove docker image
+    command: docker rmi simple-devops-image
+    ignore_errors: yes

+   **_Building docker images_**
+  - name: Build Docker image using war file
+    command: docker build -t simple-devops-image .
+    args:
+      chdir: /opt/docker

+   **_Creating a new container_**
+  - name: Create container using simple-devops-image
+    command: docker run -d --name simple-devops-container -p 8080:8080 simple-devops-image